Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Flat Surfaces and Moduli Spaces

 In this section, we define flat surfaces and introduce the necessary background, following the definitions of flat surfaces and moduli spaces from~\cite{Veech, thu, Ngu24}.

-We begin by clarifying some basic notions related to curves on the sphere.
-Let $\mathbb{C}P^1$ denote the Riemann sphere.
-A \emph{curve} on $\mathbb{C}P^1$ is a continuous map from $[0,1]$ to $\mathbb{C}P^1$.
-Similarly, a \emph{loop} is a continuous map from $S^1$ to $\mathbb{C}P^1$.
+We begin by clarifying some basic notions related to curves on a surface.
+Let $M$ be a Riemann surface.
+A \emph{curve} on $M$ is a continuous map from $[0,1]$ to $M$.
+Similarly, a \emph{loop} is a continuous map from $\mathbb S^1$ to $M$.
 A curve is said to be \emph{simple} if it is injective on the interval $(0,1)$, and a loop is \emph{simple} if it is injective on $\mathbb{S}^1$.

-Let $x_1,\ldots, x_n$ be labeled points on the Riemann sphere.
-An \emph{arc} on $(\mathbb{C}P^1, x_1,\ldots, x_n)$ refers to a curve that starts and ends at labeled points, with no labeled points in its interior.
+Let $x_1,\ldots, x_n$ be labeled distinct points on a Riemann surface $M$.
+An \emph{arc} on $(M, x_1,\ldots, x_n)$ refers to a curve that starts and ends at labeled points, with no labeled points in its interior.